-Entry into the Sixth Form for Year 12 and 13 (A Level study) is also limited to students who achieve passing grades in at least 5 IGCSE subjects or their equivalent if they are educated in a different educational system.
+Entry into the Sixth Form for Years 12 and 13 (A-Level study) is also limited to students who achieve passing grades in at least 5 IGCSE subjects or their equivalent if they are educated in a different educational system.
 This applies to both existing BSB students and those applying for a place in the Sixth Form.

 In addition to this, we admit students based on these other factors:

-Character and Values: At BSB, it is important that the values identified in our code (Self-control, Honesty, Respect, Equality, Concern for others) are shared by students and their families.
+At BSB, it is important that the values identified in our code – Self-control, Honesty, Respect, Equality and Concern for others – are shared by students and their families.
 BSB favours students that are curious, ambitious and supportive of the continued growth of their peers.

 Some candidates may not be admitted to the British School of Bucharest:

-Students or families (including family members, guardians, or visitors) exhibit sexist or racist attitudes.
-BSB prides itself on great diversity and inclusivity, catering for all nationalities and religions.
+- Students or families (including family members, guardians, or visitors) exhibit sexist or racist attitudes.
+BSB prides itself on diversity and inclusivity, catering to all nationalities and religions.
 The BSB community is founded on respect for others and their differences.

 We are an inclusive school.
 All pupils on the SEND register are fully included in mainstream school life at BSB where appropriate.
-This includes behaviour management and all aspects of identified need are reasonably accommodated through adjusted access or support.
+This includes behaviour management, and all aspects of identified needs are reasonably accommodated through adjusted access or support.
 Every pupil is in a mixed ability class in Primary and form group in Secondary.
-All pupils are encouraged to take part in all aspects of school life; sport, drama and music competitions, educational visits and all extracurricular activities.
+All pupils are encouraged to take part in all aspects of school life; sports, drama and music competitions, educational visits and all extracurricular activities.
 Special needs pupils are encouraged to take part in CCAs and University courses.

-Students with SEN are integrated in the class with appropriate support in place and in curriculum areas where mixed ability grouping is appropriate.
+Students with SEN are integrated into the class with appropriate support in place and in curriculum areas where mixed-ability grouping is appropriate.